iannesbitt/readgssi/docs/index.rst

 `readgssi` is a tool intended for use as an open-source reader and preprocessing module for subsurface data collected with GSSI ground-penetrating radar (GPR) devices.
 It has the capability to read DZT and DZG files with the same pre-extension name and plot the data contained in those files.

-.. warning:: Docs are under construction, use with caution.

 .. toctree::
     :numbered:
     :maxdepth: 2